Raj Shrivastava, MD

 Research Topics:Anatomy, Anti-Tumor Therapy, Bioinformatics, Brain, Brain Imaging, Clinical Genomics, Computer Simulation, Genomics, MRI, Neural Networks, Neuroscience, Pituitary, Robotic Surgery, Systems Neuroscience, Translational Research

-Most importantly, however, Dr. Shrivastava believes that patient-centered care, good clinical outcome and personalized treatment comes first, this will always be the first priority.
+Most importantly, however, Dr. Shrivastava believes that patient-centered care, good clinical outcome and personalized treatment comes first, and this will always be his first priority.

 Dr. Shrivastava also serves as Associate Director of the Neurosurgery Residency Program.

 - Acoustic Neuroma